onnx/onnx/docs/Operators.md

   This is layer normalization defined in ONNX as function.
         The overall computation can be split into two stages.
-        The first stage is standardlization, which makes the normalized elements having zero mean and unit variances.
+        The first stage is standardization, which makes the normalized elements have zero mean and unit variances.
-        The computation required by standardlization can be described by the following equations.
+        The computation required by standardization can be described by the following equations.
         ```
         Mean = ReduceMean<axes=normalized_axes>(X)